7 top places for tapas in Barcelona

 The awesome thing about tapas is there’s no agonising over your menu choices and no sense of disappointment when someone else’s meal looks better than yours.
 It’s a win-win situation.

-If you’re hungry to try tapas, then we suggest you hop on a flight to Barcelona and eat your way through our top ten tapas restaurants in this fabulous city.
+If you’re hungry to try tapas, then we suggest you hop on a flight to Barcelona and eat your way through these top tapas restaurants in this fabulous city.

 1. Santa Gula – seasonal dishes